-The Hay Ranch Project is currently in "Phase 4 Ongoing Monitoring, Mitigation and Reporting", as outlined in the HMMP.
+The Hay Ranch Project is currently in "Phase 4: Ongoing Monitoring, Mitigation and Reporting", as outlined in the HMMP.
 Phase 2 and 3 were conducted from 2009 through 2013, as described above.
 The objective of Phase 4 is to document the ongoing response of the Rose Valley aquifer to pumping at the Hay Ranch and to monitor later-stage groundwater and potential Little Lake level changes as pumping continues and for recovery monitoring.
 Monthly groundwater and surface water data continues to be collected from project monitoring points in Rose Valley.

-4.1 MONITORING AND REPORTING
+4.1 Monitoring and Reporting

-During First Quarter 2021, monthly data were collected at monitoring points in Rose Valley.
+During First Quarter 2023, monthly data were collected at monitoring points in Rose Valley in January, February and March.

 As required by the project's HMMP, GWE drawdown Trigger Levels have been established for certain Rose Valley monitoring wells.
-Revised Maximum Acceptable Drawdown and Drawdown at Cessation of Pumping values were provided in the DBS&A report titled "Third Updated Groundwater Flow Model and Predictive Simulation Results, Coso Operating Company, Hay Ranch Water Extraction and Delivery System" dated August 24, 2017.
-Trigger Levels were set based on the maximum annual groundwater extraction rate of 1,611 acre-feet per year (AFY) effective June 1, 2017 to May 31, 2019.
-Trigger levels have remained the same for the current pumping period (June 1, 2019 to May 31, 2021).
+Revised Maximum Acceptable Drawdown and Drawdown at Cessation of Pumping values were provided in the DBS&A report titled "Fourth Updated Groundwater Flow Model and Predictive Simulation Results, Coso Operating Company, Hay Ranch Water Extraction and Delivery System" dated May 27, 2021.
+Trigger Levels were set based on the maximum annual groundwater extraction rate of 800 acre-feet per year (AFY) effective June 1, 2021 to May 31, 2025.